ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 }
 ```

-Ballerina also allows you to define a function without a function body and marks it with the `external` keyword to express that the implementation is not provided by the Ballerina source file.
+Ballerina also allows you to define a function without a function body and mark it with the `external` keyword to express that the implementation is not provided by the Ballerina source file.

 ```ballerina
 function doSomething(int i) returns string = external;